Logo Anja Jepsen Photography

 Here you will find a brief summary of the main content of the article:

-• Each stage of your baby’s development in the first year of life offers unique opportunities for authentic baby photos.
-At 3 months, the focus is on safe supine poses and the first conscious smile, while 6-month-old babies open up completely new perspectives thanks to their new ability to sit.
-The poses should always correspond to the baby’s natural development and neither overstrain him nor force him into unnatural positions.
+• Unique opportunities at every stage of your baby’s development: at 3 months, the focus is on safe supine poses and the first conscious smile, while 6-month-old babies open up completely new perspectives with their new sitting ability.
+The poses should always correspond to your baby’s natural development and neither overstrain them nor force them into unnatural positions.

-• As they get older, the poses become more dynamic and interactive.
-While 9-month-old babies are photographed crawling and pulling up in motion, the first birthday at 12 months offers special highlights such as the first wobbly steps, cake smash shoots and exuberant birthday photos.
+• Poses become more dynamic and interactive as they get older: while 9-month-old babies are photographed crawling and pulling themselves up in motion, the first birthday at 12 months offers special highlights such as the first wobbly steps, cake smash shoots and exuberant birthday photos.
 These authentic moments of development create memories that will last a lifetime and show each baby’s unique personality.

-• Safety is the top priority for all poses.
-Babies’ heads should be supported at all times, cushions must be used as security for seated poses, and continuous supervision is required for crawling or running children.
-All props and the environment must be designed safely and the shoot should always follow the baby’s rhythm and needs, not a rigid plan.
+• Safety should be the top priority for all poses: Babies’ heads should be supported at all times, and cushions should be used as protection for seated poses.
+Crawling or running children should be supervised at all times.
+All props and the surroundings should be safe.
+The photo shoot should follow the rhythm and needs of the baby, not a rigid plan.

 First smile and alert eyes

-Baby shoot at 3 months: safe poses for little explorers
+Baby shoot at 3 months: beautiful poses for little explorers

 At three months, for example, you could have the following situations photographed in a baby shoot:

-• Supine position with eye contact: The classic supine position is the safest position for 3-month-old babies.
-Lay your baby on a soft blanket or fur and position yourself above them.
+• Supine position with eye contact: Lay your baby on a soft blanket or fur and position yourself above them.
 From this perspective, you can take wonderful pictures with direct eye contact.
-The baby can easily turn its head to the side and look at you.
-These conscious gazes are incredibly touching.
-A soft toy or rattle above the baby can capture their attention and lead to natural, curious facial expressions.
+The baby can turn its head slightly to the side and look at you.
+A soft toy or rattle above the baby can capture their attention and lead to curious facial expressions.

-• Prone position with head lifting (“tummy time”): At 3 months, many babies begin to lift their heads for brief moments in the tummy time position.
-This pose is a wonderful way to show your baby’s growing strength and curiosity.
-Lay your baby on their tummy and position yourself at their eye level.
+• Prone position with head lifting (“tummy time”): At 3 months, many babies start to lift their head for short moments while lying on their tummy.
+Lay your baby on his tummy and position yourself at his eye level.
 Use an interesting toy or your face to attract his attention.
-The effort and concentration in the little facial features are adorable.
-Always stay close by and take a break as soon as the baby gets tired.
+Always stay close by and take a break as soon as your baby gets tired.

 • Side position with support: A safe variant is the side position, in which the baby is gently supported by pillows or rolled-up blankets.
 This pose looks relaxed and natural.
 You can position the little hand so that it lightly touches the face or rests next to the head.
 This position is also great for close-ups of the face and tiny details.

-• Discovering their own hands: At 3 months, babies are fascinated by discovering their own hands.
+• Discovering their own hands: At 3 months, babies discover their own hands.
 They look at them, bring them to their mouths and experiment with them.
-Capture these moments!
-Photograph your baby lying on its back while it moves its little hands in front of its face, or capture the moment when it looks intently at its fingers.
-These natural poses show cognitive development and make wonderful memories later on.
+Take a photo of your baby lying on its back while it moves its little hands in front of its face, or capture the moment when it looks intently at its fingers.

 • Interaction with parents: Family photos are particularly touching at this age.
 The baby can be held in mom’s or dad’s arms, actively seeking eye contact.
-A beautiful pose is when one parent holds the baby at the breast and both look at each other.
-This intimate connection can be felt in photos.
-Shots of babies’ little hands clasped around mom’s or dad’s fingers are also timeless and emotional.
+A nice pose is when one parent holds the baby at the breast and both look at each other.
+Pictures of baby’s little hands clasped around mom’s or dad’s fingers are also timeless and emotional.

 • Detail shots and macro poses: Use the calmness of a 3-month-old baby for close-ups of the tiny details: the delicate eyelashes, the little snub nose, the perfect lips, the tiny fingers and toes.
 These macro shots emphasize how small and delicate your baby still is and will be wonderful memories later on.
 Also take photos of the little feet in mom’s or dad’s hand.